 Doctors treat RA with medications that reduce inflammation and relieve pain.
 Physical therapy may also help.
 In some cases, a doctor may recommend surgery to replace or repair affected joints.

-Rarely, swollen lymph nodes are a symptom of cancer.
+In some cases, swollen lymph nodes are a symptom of cancer.

 Cancer that begins in the lymphatic system is known as lymphoma.
-There are several types of lymphoma, including:
+There are

 - Hodgkin lymphoma